 But who cares if he’s uncool?
 Who cares if two of his current backing singers / guitarists / dancers redefine what it means to be cringe-ably camp, Cliff Richard didn’t place more songs in the UK top 10 than anybody else (68) by accident.

-Showing the benefit of an intermission in padding a show out, Cliff began at 8pm and didn’t leave the stage for the final time until 10.30pm having given the 9000-strong crowd pop standouts like Dreamin’, Devil Woman, Suddenly, We Don’t Talk Anymore, Some People, I Could Easily Fall In Love With You, Please Don’t Tease, The Young Ones, My Kinda’ Life, Move It, Livin’ Doll and Wired For Sound.
-Undeniably it frustrates me his in-concert predilection for interchangeable rock ‘n’ roll songs that were never hits for him in the first place or that he is covering for the first time, but that is a minor quibble.
+Showing the benefit of an intermission in padding a show out, Cliff began at 8pm and didn’t leave the stage for the final time until 10.30pm.
+In between he gave the 9000-strong crowd pop standouts like Dreamin’, Devil Woman, Suddenly, We Don’t Talk Anymore, Some People, I Could Easily Fall In Love With You, Please Don’t Tease, The Young Ones, My Kinda’ Life, Move It, Livin’ Doll and Wired For Sound.
+Undeniably it frustrates me his all-too-common live predilection for interchangeable rock ‘n’ roll songs that were never hits for him in the first place or that he is covering for the first time, but that is a minor quibble.

-Cliff may be unfashionably celibate, he may annoy some with his public professions of his Christian faith (though not once mentioned last night) and he may have had a knack for singing Christmas number one hits that sap the tragically hip’s will to live, but he is also the owner of one of the finest, most adaptable voices in popular music history.
-Privately he is also said to be one of Britain’s most generous philanthropists.
+Cliff may be celibate, he may annoy some with his public professions of his Christian faith (though not once mentioned last night), and he may have had a knack for singing Christmas number one hits that sap the tragically hip’s will to live.
+But get passed that and he’s the owner of one of the finest, most adaptable voices in popular music history.
+On on a completely different note, but one I feel is important to mention, privately he is also said to be one of Britain’s most generous philanthropists.

 So for the uninitiated, here are 12 of my favourite Cliff songs from what I regard as his finest era, 1976 – 1989.
 It was at the start of this period that Bruce Welch from the Shadows produced Cliff, reviving his former lead-singer’s career by pushing him in a more blue-eyed soul direction and encouraging him to stretch his vocal range.
 Even now, listening to the falsetto-dipping Why Should The Devil Have All The Good Music makes me think it should’ve been a contender for a Best Pop Vocal Grammy had the judges ever bothered to listen to it.

-Operating as a functioning band with excellent material frequently coming from his guitarist Terry Britten and his bassist Alan Tarney (who would dominate production duties for Cliff in the 80s), these 12 songs and many others during this time represent one of the most consistently high quality runs in British pop history: Carrie, Dreamin’, We Don’t Talk Anymore, Can’t Ask For Anything More Than You, My Kinda’ Life, Hey Mr Dreammaker, Yes He Lives, Keep Me Warm, Devil Woman, Ease Along, Why Should The Devil Have All The Good Music and Miss You Nights:
+Operating as a functioning band with consistently excellent material coming from his guitarist Terry Britten as well as his bassist Alan Tarney (who would dominate production duties for Cliff in the 80s), these 12 songs (as well as many others during this era) represent one of the most consistently high quality runs in British pop history: Carrie, Dreamin’, We Don’t Talk Anymore, Can’t Ask For Anything More Than You, My Kinda’ Life, Hey Mr Dreammaker, Yes He Lives, Keep Me Warm, Devil Woman, Ease Along, Why Should The Devil Have All The Good Music and Miss You Nights: